LGN520/farreach-public/ae_instructions.md

 ## 1. Artifact Claims

 - First, we claim that **the results of experiments in AE may be different from those in our paper**, as the AE testbed is different from our evaluation testbed (unavailable now), including but not limited to different OSs, different numbers of CPU cores, different memory sizes, different disk I/O capabilities, different network interfaces, and different software packages.
+	- For example, you may get larger throughput values of all methods due to more CPU cores (48) in AE testbed than those (24) in evaluation testbed.
 	- However, we emphasize that **the conclusions of our paper still hold**, i.e., FarReach can achieve larger throughput and smaller latency compared with the baselines (NoCache and Netcache).

 </br>